 US 4th graders get a FREE National Parks Pass for the entire family!
 Enroll at Every Kid Outdoors program.
 Yes, 10-year-old homeschoolers too!

 Pack “Junior Ranger Kits” with pencils, colored pencils, and clipboards.

-Completed booklets that you didn’t turn, can usually be sent by mail.
+You can usually mail in completed booklets you weren’t able to turn in.
 If the address is not inside the booklet, give the park a call.
 A Ranger will review your booklet and mail your badge.